axriosn/yearbook/README.md

 # yearbook

 Made public solely for campus/user security.
-Contributions welcome, forks and non Ashby rc membership and yearbook committee uses prohibited.
+Contributions welcome, forks and non Ashby RC Membership and Yearbook committee use is prohibited.
-Has no license on purpose
+Purposefully left without a license (not unlicensed).

 ## Project setup
 ```